cylc/cylc-admin/docs/cylc-8-roadmap.md

-We need something very much like the [Jupyter Hub](https://jupyterhub.readthedocs.io/en/stable/) Architecture: a privileged hub that spawns a reverse proxy server and sub-services for suite discovery etc., and spawns suite daemons (c.f.
-Jupyter notebooks) as the user.
+We need something very much like the [Jupyter Hub](https://jupyterhub.readthedocs.io/en/stable/) Architecture: a privileged hub that spawns a reverse proxy server and sub-services for suite discovery etc., and spawns UI servers (c.f.
+Jupyter notebooks) and potentially suite daemons as the user.

 ### Core Principles & Motivation For The New Architecture